HomeLatest NewsTelecomAirtel partners homegrown Tejas for optical network expansion

 Piping competition, mostly from China, domestic telecom gear maker Tejas Networks on Thursday said that it has been selected by Bharti Airtel to enhance the telecom operator’s optical network capacity in key metropolitan markets.

-“Airtel has been making significant investments in expanding its metro network capacity as part of its 5G readiness and for catering to increased bandwidth consumption by fixed-line and enterprise customers,” Bharti Airtel chief officer Randeep Sekhon said adding, “We are delighted to partner with Tejas in this key network intervention that will enable us to deliver a world-class experience to our customers.”
+“Airtel has been making significant investments in expanding its metro network capacity as part of its 5G readiness and for catering to increased bandwidth consumption by fixed-line and enterprise customers,” Bharti Airtel chief technology officer Randeep Sekhon said adding, “We are delighted to partner with Tejas in this key network intervention that will enable us to deliver a world-class experience to our customers.”

 Advertisement